raffaelloseri/rseri/content/talk/I167/index.md

 been broadly constructed around two primary focuses.
-On the one hand, philosophers of science emphasize the conceptual integrity of models (e.g., Grüne-Yanoff and Marchionni, 2018, Tieleman, 2022), that is how well a model\textquoteright s structure aligns with theoretical frameworks or explanatory aims.
+On the one hand, philosophers of science emphasize the conceptual integrity of models (e.g., Grüne-Yanoff and Marchionni, 2018, Tieleman, 2022), that is how well a model's structure aligns with theoretical frameworks or explanatory aims.
 On the other hand, econometricians focus on output adequacy measured through criteria such as predictive performance, hypothesis testing, and information criteria (e.g., Hotelling,